JosephLai241/URS/README.md

 The file names are formatted as such: "SUBREDDIT-POST_CATEGORY DATE.csv".
 If you have searched for a specific keyword in a subreddit, file names are formatted like so: "SUBREDDIT-Search-'KEYWORD' DATE.csv".

 # Releases
-- **April 2, 2019:** Universal Reddit Scraper 1.0.
+- **May 25, 2019** Universal Reddit Scraper 1.0.
 Does not include CLI support.
-- **July 20, 2019:** Universal Reddit Scraper 2.0.
+- **July 29, 2019:** Universal Reddit Scraper 2.0.
 Now includes CLI support!

 # How to get Reddit API Credentials